-The Dodge Firearrow was Italian-American.
-Ghia coach-built the car.
+The Dodge Firearrow was an American-Italian collaboration.
+Coachbuilders Carrozzeria Ghia – based in Turin – finessed the fine details.
 Their craftsmanship was second to none.
-Resplendent in red - and sporting a polished metal belt-line - the Firearrow was an elegant, well-proportioned product.
+Resplendent in red – and sporting a polished metal belt-line – the Firearrow was an elegant, well-proportioned automobile.

-Virgil Exner was chief stylist for the Firearrow.
-He - and his Chrysler colleagues - came up with a clean and tidy design.
-Restrained, and tastefully-placed lines were the backdrop for a plethora of neat features.
+Ghia liaised with Virgil Exner.
+He was chief stylist for the Firearrow.
+Exner – and his colleagues in the Chrysler art department – came up with a clean and tidy design.
+Restrained and tastefully-placed lines were the backdrop for a plethora of neat features.
 The way the bodywork overhung the wheels was a sweet touch.
 Inside, the wooden steering wheel bespoke class.
 Twin seats were sumptuously upholstered.

 The Dodge\’s engine was an all-American V8.
 152bhp shot the Firearrow III coupé up to 143mph.
 The Firearrow timeline was a long one.
 It started out as a show car mock-up.
 A working prototype duly followed.
 Decked out in yellow – and with wire wheels – it featured in \’54\’s \’Harmony on Wheels\’ extravaganza.
 After that – along with the coupé – came the Firearrow and Firebomb convertibles.
 The idea was just to whack a bit of wow factor back into the jaded Dodge brand.
 But – so big a hit were they with the public – that a limited production run was soon mooted.
 It was privately funded – by Detroit\’s Dual Motors.
 117 Firebomb replicas were built.
 They went under the name of the Dual-Ghia.
 Virgil Exner – and his feverish work ethic – had delivered on two fronts.
 Dodge received its much-needed facelift.
 And the Firearrow lit up the landscape, in its own right!